Genomics-KingLab/bioinformatics-support/docs/managing-files-and-disk-quota.md

 On the other hand, to access `vast/projects` you need to complete [this form](https://support.wehi.edu.au/support/catalog/items/72), requesting the specific amount of space and for how long (up to 6 months) you'd like to have for your own project(s).
 Once approved, you will be able to access the project directory at `/vast/projects/project-<id>`.

-An adequate and smart usage of all the 3 storage areas:
-1. `stornext`
-2. `vast/scratch`
-3. `vast/projects`
-Should be enough to manage most projects within the lab, check the [best practices section](#best-practices) below to read how to store and work with your data.

 --------------------------------------------------
 ## Resources

 Below you can find a list of resources you can consult to learn more about filesytem management at WEHI.
+Note that an adequate and smart usage of all the 3 storage areas, (ie,stornext; vast/scratch and vast/projects) should be enough to manage most projects within the lab.
+For an overview on the best-practices we implement in the King lab @WEHI check the [manage-sequencing-results.md](https://github.com/Genomics-KingLab/bioinformatics-support/blob/main/lab-protocols/manage-sequencing-results.md) doc stored in the `lab-protocols/` directory within this repo.

 * [Data storage guidelines](https://wehieduau.sharepoint.com/sites/rc2/SitePages/Data-how-to-store.aspx#stornext-and-vast)
 * [Info on disk quotas](https://wehieduau.sharepoint.com/sites/rc2/SitePages/Disk-quotas.aspx)